-Students who transfer from one program to another during the school year or enroll in more than one program during the school year must be reported with a separate record for each program.
+Students who transfer from one CTE program to another during the school year or enroll in more than one CTE program during the school year must be reported with a separate record for each program.
+For example, two service records would be required for a student enrolled in business education in his or her high school and in computer information technology at a BOCES.